 Asian handicap is a soccer betting market that removes the draw by assigning a virtual goal advantage or disadvantage to each team, creating a two-way betting outcome.

-For a broader breakdown of how handicap markets work across soccer, see our complete guide to handicap soccer betting.
+For a broader breakdown of handicap markets across soccer, see our complete guide to handicap soccer betting.

 |---|---|---|